-According to Microsoft, the installation of Windows 11 oldest8th generation processors will have an increased chance of Blue Screen of Death.
-But this move leaves many devices without support, including many of Microsoft's own devices, such as the Surface Laptop, Surface Pro 5, and Surface Go.
+According to Microsoft, installing Windows 11 older processors than those of the 8th generation will have an increased chance of Blue Screen of Death.
+This move, however, leaves many devices without support, including many devices from Microsoft itself, such as the Surface Laptop, Surface Pro 5 and Surface Go.

-In internal testing, Microsoft observed an increase in errors of Blue Screen of Death due to using old drivers on unsupported hardware.
+In internal tests, Microsoft noticed an increase in Blue Screen of Death errors due to the use of old drivers on unsupported hardware.

 Officially supported processors follow the instructions given by Microsoft to OEM drivers, and use modern (DCH from Declarative Componentized Hardware supported apps) that offer better performance in Windows 11.